Too Hot to Handle (TV series): Season 1

 At the allocation ceremony, the ten remaining contestants became the winners.
 Francesca Farago, Harry Jowsey, Kelz Dyke, Bryce Hirschberg, Chloe Veitch, David Birtwistle, Lydia Clyma, Nicole O'Brien, Rhonda Paul, and Sharron Townsend all split the prize fund, resulting in for each person.

 Season 2

 At the allocation ceremony, it came down to three contestants: Carly Lawrence, Cam Holmes, and Marvin Anthony.
 The fellow finalists were the ones who voted for the winner, selecting Marvin as the winner of the prize fund.

 Season 3

 At the allocation ceremony, it came down to four contestants: Beaux Raymond & Harry Johnson (as a couple), Georgia Hassarati, and Nathan Soan Mngomezulu.
-The fellow finalists were the ones who voted for the winner, selecting Beaux and Harry as the winner of the prize fund.
+The fellow finalists were the ones who voted for the winner, selecting Beaux and Harry as the winners of the prize fund.

 Season 4

 At the allocation ceremony, it came down to two couples: Jawahir Khalifa & Nick Kici, and Kayla Richart & Seb Melrose.
 The fellow finalists voted for the winner, with Jawahir & Nick winning the prize fund with a final vote of 6 votes to 1.